 Conditions Treated with GSE

 Skin Infections – Grapefruit seed extract makes a great antiseptic and can be mixed in your dog’s shampoo to help fight bacterial and fungal skin infections.
-Simply add about 10 drops of liquid GSE to your regular dog shampoo and bathe your dog as normal.
-Let the shampoo stay on your dog for five to ten minutes.
-You can also put grapefruit seed extract in a spray bottle, 40 drops to a liter of water.
+Simply add about 10 drops of liquid GSE to your regular dog shampoo and bathe your pup as normal.
+Let the shampoo stay on your pooch for five to ten minutes.
+You can also put grapefruit seed extract in a spray bottle, 30 to 40 drops to a liter of water.
 This allows you to use it more frequently.
 Be sure to keep GSE or any products made with the extract out of your dog’s eyes.

 Ear Infections – Ear infections are quite common in dogs, especially those with long hair and ears that cover the ear canal.
-One way of treating ear infections is to make a solution of 10 drops of GSE with a half-ounce of aloe vera gel.
+One way of treating ear infections is to make a solution of 5 to 10 drops of GSE with a half-ounce of aloe vera gel.
 Clean ears twice daily with this mixture to kill bacteria and parasites.

-Open Wounds and Sores – If cuts or sores are minor they can be treated with a solution of grapefruit seed extract and water to help keep them clean and to promote healing.
+Open Wounds and Sores – If cuts or sores are minor, they can be treated with a solution of grapefruit seed extract and water to help keep them clean and to promote healing.

 Grapefruit seed extract is known to help fight up to 800 strains of bacteria and viruses and can help with dental care, diarrhea, yeast infections and more.
 GSE can also help to clear up parasites, improve other digestive issues and boost the immune system.
+Consult your dog's vet to talk about the uses listed below.

 Digestive Problems – Put one drop of GSE for each ten pounds of body weight into your dog’s food.
 You should give your dog this dose twice a day.
-If infections are acute you should always check with your veterinarian, but higher dosages can be used since there is no known toxic level of grapefruit seed extract.
+If infections are acute, you should always check with your veterinarian, but higher dosages can be used since there is no known toxic level of grapefruit seed extract.
 GSE can be used for diarrhea, gas, and other types of stomach upset.

 Candida – Candida is a fungal infection that can frequently be brought under control with the use of GSE.
 Holistic vets recommend 3 drops, twice daily, in your dog’s food.